The Great Unknown: Northern Spain

 If you go and explore you’ll find some key places to visit, one of the best being the Santa María de León Cathedral, better known perhaps as the House of Light.
 It’s one of the most beautifully designed structures ever and has stood since the 13th century, looking more like something from a fairy-tale than something born of history.
 Inside, the fantastical beauty continues, as you’ll find some of the oldest choir stalls in all of Spain (carved from walnut by Flemish artists in the 15th century) as well as beautiful arched stain glass windows that catch the sun perfectly.

-These two places are far from the only points of interest (and if we told you everything we’d spoil the fun of discovery!) but if and when you tire of wandering and your eyes hurt from all the beauty, then it’s time to head to the Plaza Mayor, an incredible building that sits in a square among sandy and rouged buildings either side and has stood since 1672.
+These two places are far from the only points of interest (and if we told you everything we’d spoil the fun of discovery!) but if and when you tire of wandering and your eyes hurt from all the beauty, then it’s time to head to the Plaza Mayor.
+It's an incredible building that sits in a square among sandy and rouged buildings either side and has stood since 1672, charming those who have visited ever since.
 The square at one point in time was going to be called The Bread Square, due to the influx of bakeries in and around it, but now is more home to various cafés and restaurants.
 Why not rest your weary feet, sip some delicious coffee and marvel at the little world you’ve discovered?